jensen-miller/sam-cmake-template/README.md

 ## Linking

-Something to note: The typical linker scripts that come with the SAM<X>_DFP pack are modified to be compatible with UF2 loading.
+NOTE: The typical linker scripts that come with the SAM<X>_DFP pack are modified to be compatible with UF2 loading.
 Inside of the provided
 'samd51j20a_flash.ld', the FLASH start address and length are adjusted to meet the requirements of the UF2 specifications.
 Adafruit provides good documentation on the SAMD21 and SAMD51 concerning the offsets.
 Below is an example of SAMD51 offsetting: